Authorisation of transportation of warm meat

-Food business operators wishing to transport warm meat must seek permission from Food Standards Scotland.
+Food business operators wishing to transport above temperature meat must seek permission from Food Standards Scotland.

 To apply for an authorisation for the transport of warm meat please contact your FSS Official Veterinarian, who can advise you on the steps of the application process..